Skin skis: Three essential tips you need to know

 “Cover the skins during the process to avoid dripping wax or collecting debris while scraping and brushing.
 Sports shops sell protective tape for this purpose.
 Lay it over the skins, and you can scrape and brush freely.
 Just remove the tape when finished,” advises Gråv.

-Buy the Right Skis
+Buy the right skis

 In recent years, manufacturers have introduced skin skis in both racing and recreational categories, available at different price points.
 Gråv emphasizes choosing skis tailored to your needs and expectations.